Simon bar Giora: Activities in the First Jewish Revolt

 Within the city, factions fought vigorously over the control of Jerusalem, always trying to destroy each other's grain stores to starve each other into submission.
 This internal fighting later proved disastrous: not only was this a sabbatical year (with less grain available), but the city was under siege by the time the harvest began.
 Of the leaders of the rebellion, Simon in particular was regarded as a ruthless leader, who eventually ordered the execution of the High Priest Matthias ben Boethus and three of his sons, thinking that they were on the side of the Romans.
 The historian Josephus wrote that "Simon was a greater terror to the people than the Romans themselves."
-By his authority, coins were minted declaring the redemption of Zion.
+Cassius Dio describes him as the "leader" (archon) of the Judeans.

 Just before Passover in 70, Titus began the siege of Jerusalem.
 He quickly took down the first and second wall, but then met fierce resistance as the rebel Judean factions within Jerusalem realized the necessity of joining forces.
 However, Simon and John both upheld their reigns of terror over the citizens, causing many to flee to the Romans.
 To counteract these desertions, Simon put every potential betrayer, including some of his previous friends, to death.
 In August 70, five months after the siege began, Jerusalem fell to Titus.
 Simon escaped into the subterranean passages of the Temple Mount.
 By means of stone cutters he tried to dig a way to freedom, but ran out of food before he could finish.
 Clothed in the garments of a Judean king he rose out of the ground at the very spot where the Temple had stood, was taken prisoner and brought to Rome, where he was imprisoned in Mamertine Prison.

 Like kings of other countries Simon was paraded through the streets of Rome in chains during the triumphal procession.
 Judged a rebel and a traitor by the Romans, he was executed by being thrown to his death from the Tarpeian Rock near the Temple of Jupiter.